Afnan Hamimi: Early life and education

 Afnan Hamimi's father was the former Grand Imam of the National Mosque, Dato' Taib Azamudden Md Taib.
 Afnan Hanimi continued his Diploma in Islamic Studies (Usuluddin) from Kolej Ugama Sultan Zainal Abidin (KUSZA), now known as Universiti Sultan Zainal Abidin (UniSZA), Terengganu.
 He continued his Bachelor's degree in Usuluddin (Tafsir) at Al-Azhar University, Egypt, before continuing his Master's degree in Islamic Development Management at Universiti Sains Malaysia (USM, Penang).

 Early career

 Afnan Hamimi served as general manager for Ahsana Enterprise.
 He also served as Ahli Majlis Agama Islam Pulau Pinang (2012–2015), Ahli Jawatankuasa Fatwa Pulau Pinang (2013–2015), Ahli Lembaga Pengarah Kolej Islam Teknologi Antarabangsa (2013–2015) and chairman of Jawatankuasa Teknikal Penubuhan Perbadanan Wakaf Pulau Pinang (2014).

 Political career

 He served as the Penang's chief of PAS Youth Wing.
 Then, he won the election as vice chief of PAS Youth Wing from 2021 until 2023.
 He won uncontested for the position of chief of PAS Youth Wing in 2023 PAS leadership election.

-In the 2022 general election, he won the seat for Alor Setar and become the first Malay that represent the constituency ever.
+In the 2022 general election, he won the seat for Alor Setar and became the first Malay to represent the constituency.